rafaeltxc/Update-Check/README.md

 ### Usage
 **Note:** The script only work for distributions that works around systemd.

+First, make sure that you have **lsb_resalese** package installed on your system, since the script needs it to find the OS.

 To install the script and initiate the service, run the following command:
 ```console
 sh install.sh